KaiPereira/school-gun-detection/README.md

 ### Dashboard

-I've also created a dashboard where all the calls to 911 and why will show up to, this can help with rare false-calls and governement use purposes.
+I've also created a dashboard where all the calls to 911 and why will show up to, this can help with rare false-calls and government use purposes.

 ## Features I would love to add